-It is essential to realise that this concession is no longer available after the expiry of the 36 month period.
+It is essential to realise that this concession is no longer available.
 In other words, in respect of each property, if such property has not yet been sold, VAT would have to be paid to SARS on the current open market value.
+See para 14.7 for further current developments.